DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>If you somehow went through 2025 without hearing about Geese, you&#x27;ve been living under a rock.
 I don&#x27;t have much to say or critique about this album because Geese have somehow, in my view, made themselves immune to criticism.
-I could tell you I was slightly let down by the lack of listenability of this album, but the artistry, pasison, meaning, lyricism, instrumentation, et cetera, consistently demand that I rethink my own system and expectations. &lt;em&gt;Getting Killed&lt;/em&gt; refuses to not be taken seriously, yet Geese gives the impression that they&#x27;re just playing around and having fun on every track.
+I could tell you I was slightly let down by the lack of listenability of this album, but the artistry, pasison, meaning, lyricism, instrumentation, et cetera, consistently demand that I rethink my own system and expectations. *Getting Killed* refuses to not be taken seriously, yet Geese gives the impression that they&#x27;re just playing around and having fun on every track.
 I feel like I&#x27;m getting trolled in the best way possible.
 Good album, great singles, legendary band.
 Crazy and personally concerning that they&#x27;re this respected despite being in their early 20s. </p>
   </div>